Human medicines toxic to cats at a glance

 - Nausea and vomiting

 There are too many medications to include in this article, so I have covered the most common ones which cause poisoning in cats (and dogs).
-In addition, other common medications include:
+Also, other common medications include:

 - Anti-cholesterol medications